 Detailed Descriptions of DRD's SpaceClaim Course Workshops

-DRD Custom SpaceClaim Workshop 1 - Simplification of Cast Part for Stress Analysis
+DRD SpaceClaim Workshop 1 - Simplification of Cast Part for Stress Analysis

 In this workshop we read geometry into SpaceClaim, cut it in half to take advantage of symmetry, remove unnecessary features, split a surface for load application, and transfer the model into ANSYS Mechanical to perform a Static Structural analysis.

-DRD Custom SpaceClaim Workshop 2 – Slicing a Part for Brick Meshing
+DRD SpaceClaim Workshop 2 – Slicing a Part for Brick Meshing

 This workshop demonstrates some of the techniques available within SpaceClaim for slicing geometry to obtain a brick mesh.
 The node count can be drastically reduced to save on disk space and solve time when switching from tetrahedron to brick elements.

-DRD Custom SpaceClaim Workshop 3 – Creation of an Automobile Chassis Assembly Shell Model
+DRD SpaceClaim Workshop 3 – Creation of an Automobile Chassis Assembly Shell Model

 The assumption that helical threads are axisymmetric is a well-accepted assumption for threaded connection finite element analysis.
 The size of the model (number of nodes) is drastically reduced in this process, leading to a faster time-to-results and more design iterations.
 This axisymmetric simplification can be a good first step for many types of models that have rotational symmetry.